LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 # sets a custom system message to specify the behavior of the chat assistant
 SYSTEM You are expert Code Assistant
 ```
+> [!CAUTION]
+> Ensure that the ModelFile is saved without file extension; otherwise you won't be able to use it.

 > [!Note]
 > In this tutorial, I am utilizing the ```deepseek-coder:33b-instruct``` model.
 This particular model is specialized for coding and has been meticulously trained on vast datasets by DeepSeek.ai.
 >